rmhsilva/lispmethods/_posts/2017-01-29-development-environment.md

 title: Getting Started With Common Lisp
 ---

+An overview of how to quickly set up a development environment and get started with Common Lisp.

 Getting started developing with Common Lisp is tricky, and probably one of the reasons people are turned off by the language in general.
 Which is a shame really.
 It's like being put off desert because there are too many choices on the